Do you really know who your customers are? This is one of the hardest questions for outdoor, hunting, and shooting sports business owners to answer.

 - Urbancity (Is your persona urban, suburban, or rural?)

 Identifiers help you sound like your buyer persona.
-If your customers are attorneys, you’ll want to utilize your thesaurus and make sure your writing sets a high standard.
-If your buyer persona are surfers, you’re going to want to talk as such bro.
+If your customers are western hunters, you’ll want to utilize your knowledge of big sky hunting and make sure your writing sets the right tone.
+If your buyer persona are mid-west hunters, you’re going to want to talk as such.

 - Buzz words